 How do you create a Gantt chart in Excel?

 You can download a Gantt chart template from Microsoft that helps you create a Gantt chart in Excel.
-You can also set up your own by creating a horizontal axis that acts as a dated timeline and including color-coded tasks in cells on each row.
+You can also set up your own when you create a project by creating a horizontal axis that acts as a dated timeline and including color-coded tasks in cells on each row.

 What makes a good Gantt chart?

-A good Gantt chart requires a specific project or effort that can be tracked over time.
+A good Gantt chart requires planning project management, tasks, or efforts that can be tracked over time.
 The time period should be short enough that you can successfully capture it in a visual, and the project should have enough tasks to track to support the effort of making a Gantt chart to begin with.

 Whether you want to collaborate on a Gantt chart for a business plan or automate activities to ensure the right people get things done, monday.com’s powerful Work OS can help.